ChaymaeBenayad/Adopet-Landing-Page/README.md

 # Adopet

-Adopet is a simple and beautiful landing page for an application where people who love pets and want to adopt or people who want to give pets for adoption can meet online.
+Adopet is a simple and beautiful landing page for an application where pet lovers interested by adopting and pet owners can meet online.
 It is developed using HTML5, CSS3, Bootstrap and JavaScript.
 I also used MailChimp because I added a subscribe feature.
 It is a very popular email marketing platform.
 I used it to send newsletters and automated emails to the subscribers.

 ## Screenshots